yijuchoo/microservices-1/README.md

 ### 4. **Contact Service**
 - Stores user contact details.
 - Exposes REST API to retrieve contact details.

+### 4. **Contact Service**
+- Stores user contact details.
+- Exposes REST API to retrieve contact details.

+## Fault Tolerance & Circuit Breaker
+- Uses **Resilience4j Circuit Breaker** to provide fault tolerance in case of service failures.
+- Helps to prevent cascading failures by handling timeouts and failures gracefully.
+- Configured to fallback in case of errors to ensure system resilience.

+## Feign Client
+- **Spring Cloud OpenFeign** is used for declarative REST client communication.
+- Replaces the need for **RestTemplate** in many scenarios, simplifying inter-service communication.
+- Enables automatic load balancing when integrated with Eureka.

 ### Running the Microservices